tony-albanese/ci-project-4/README.md

 As a user, I can fliter posts by contributor so that I can better find content that is relevant to me.
+As a user, I can filter posts by genre so that I can better find content that is relevant to me.
+As a user, I can search for posts so that I can better find books to suit my interests.
 # UX Design

 # Database Design